Concordium/concordium-wallet-proxy/README.md

 A POST request to `/v0/transakOnRamp?address={accountAddress}` returns a JSON object containing a URL that can be used to initiate the Transak on-ramp (for buying CCDs).
+This endpoint requires a Transak configuration file via `--transak-config`, including a configured source for the end-user IP address sent to Transak.

 Example request: